On vanishing of Kronecker coefficients: Kronecker coefficients with P-formulae

-\begin{theorem}[cf.~\cite{brunetti}] The problem of deciding positivity of $t^\lambda_{\mu,\pi}$, given $\lambda,\mu$ and $\pi$ in unary, is NP-hard with respect to polynomial-time Karp reductions, even when $(\lambda^T,\mu^T,\pi^T)$ is restricted to be of the form (\ref{eq:lattice permutations}). \end{theorem}
+\begin{theorem}[\cite{brunetti}] The problem of deciding positivity of $t^\lambda_{\mu,\pi}$, given $\lambda,\mu,\pi$ in unary, is NP-hard with respect to polynomial-time many-one reductions, even when $(\lambda^T,\mu^T,\pi^T)$ is restricted to be of the form \ref{eq:lattice permutations}. \end{theorem}

-Thus it follows at once from Theorem~\ref{the:simplex-like}, in conjunction with this result, that:
+Thus it follows at once from \ref{the:simplex-like}, in conjunction with this result, that:

-\begin{theorem} The problem of deciding positivity of the Kronecker coefficient $k^\lambda_{\mu,\pi}$, given $\lambda,\mu$ and $\pi$ in unary, is NP-hard with respect to polynomial-time Karp reductions, even when $(\lambda^T,\mu^T,\pi^T)$ is restricted to be of the form (\ref{eq:lattice permutations}). \end{theorem}
+\begin{theorem} The problem of deciding positivity of the Kronecker coefficient $k^\lambda_{\mu,\pi}$, given $\lambda,\mu,\pi$ in unary, is NP-hard with respect to polynomial-time many-one reductions, even when $(\lambda^T,\mu^T,\pi^T)$ is restricted to be of the form~\ref{eq:lattice permutations}. \end{theorem}